Scripture Reference: Matthew 26:57-27:31

-Preliminary hearing before Annas, the former high Priest (John 18:12-14, 19-23).
+A preliminary hearing before Annas, the former high Priest (John 18:12-14, 19-23).
 Annas tried to get Jesus to admit to false teaching.
-Ended up having Jesus struck and then sent him to Caiaphas.
+He ended up having Jesus struck and then sent him to Caiaphas.

 - Trial before Caiaphas, the High Priest, and the Sanhedrin (Mark 14:53-65):